jiyuu-jin/fetch_decode_execute/README.md

 <br/>

-<p><b>get_from_ram:</b> The get_from_ram is used to simulate the native process of fetching address values from ram.
+<p><b>get_from_ram:</b> The get_from_ram fucntion is used to simulate the native process of fetching address values from ram.
 It works by taking the current memory address register(mar.
 It passes the mar to the to_binary fucntion to  get an integer repersentation and then passes it into the memory List to retrive a given index location.
 This is wrapped in a try except that catches out of range indexs and Halts the System if it attempts to access an out of bounds memory location.</p>

 ```
 def get_from_ram():